Ph.D. Program in Law and Democracy

 - Residency.
 The student will generally be required to be resident at the School of Law for at least two academic years after they have enrolled in the program.
 This requirement may be waived under extraordinary circumstances.

-For more information about Ph.D. program, please contact our office:
+For more information about the Ph.D. program, please contact our office: